What’s the Best Way to Pay for a Car in Australia?

 Choosing the best way to pay for a car

 The best way to finance a car in Australia can sometimes depend on the type of car that you are buying.
-It’s important to decide whether you want to buy a new or a used car.
+It’s important to decide whether you want to buy a new or used car.
 Car loans are available for both new and used cars, although the lender you choose may vary accordingly.

 You’ll also need to sit down and do some calculations.
 Budgeting in advance is essential when deciding the best way to pay for a car.
 It means you’ll know exactly what you can afford, how much you can set aside for monthly repayments, and allow you to avoid missing payments or defaulting on the loan.